 The K-12 committee accepts applications for the sponsorship of events and activities geared towards K-12 students that promote or encourage STEM education.
 Applications are accepted year-round, but will only be evaluated twice per year - once in the spring and once in the fall.
 More details can be found by downloading the K-12 Funding Application Guidelines and K-12 Funding Application Form.

 Please note that you are only required to submit the application form.

 APEGS has a large database of volunteers who are available to help with a variety of school and group activities, including:

 - Science fair judges;

-- Speakers/leaders for classroom activities; and
+- Speakers/leaders for classroom and hands-on activities; and

 - Mentors on careers in engineering & geoscience.